An Easy DIY Bean Bag Toss Game to play with Grandchildren

 2 hula hoops

-Place the right sides together and sew about 1/2 inch in.
-Leave a 2 ” gap open for stuffing.
+Place the right sides together and sew around the outside the butterfly with a 1/2 inch seam allowance.
+Leave a 2 ” gap for adding the stuffing.
 Once sewn, turn right side out.

-Stuff a small plastic bag inside the butterfly, fill with beans until just full (not overstuffed) and tie closed with a knot.
+Stuff a small plastic bag inside the butterfly, fill with beans (popcorn, rice, lentils) until just full (not overstuffed) and tie closed with a knot.

 Sew two of the antennas together, repeat with the other two.
-This will make them thicker and less likely to tear.
+This will make the antenna thicker and less likely to tear.

-Applique the heart and spots to the wings.
+Applique (or glue) the heart and spots to the wings.

 Applique the wings to the body.

-Pin the antenna to the right side of the main body as shown.
+Pin the antenna to the right side of the main body.

 Pin the right sides together and sew 1/2 inch in, leaving a 2″ gap for stuffing.